Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 - Adult Name Change

 As with all legal matters, when facing a family-related legal issue, taking prompt action is often the best way to avoid unnecessary stress and maximize your ability to achieve an amicable resolution.
-When you contact one of our McKinney family lawyers, we will arrange for you to sit down with one of our family lawyers as soon as possible.
+When you contact one of our McKinney family law attorneys, we will arrange for you to sit down with one of our family lawyers as soon as possible.

-About Nordhaus & Nordhaus, PC
+About the Family Law Attorneys Nordhaus & Nordhaus, PC

 With offices in McKinney, our firm represents individuals in family law matters throughout North Texas.
 We focus on achieving real-world solutions, and we do so with a careful understanding of each client’s unique personal and family circumstances.
 With years of experience helping clients navigate challenging family law matters and achieving favorable outcomes in complex and high-net-worth divorces, we understand what matters most, and we are passionate about ensuring that we offer each client the best path forward.